BernardQuatermass/exim-wiki/Exim-Mailing-Lists.md

 To make the lists useful for everyone and to get the best use of them please read the notes on [[Mailing List Etiquette]] before posting.

-Some stats on the lists are being collected at [[Exim Mailing List Stats]]

 The master website's information on mailing-lists is at http://www.exim.org/maillist.html (and a little more limited, but more concise).

 ## `exim-announce@exim.org`